G-Core/product-documentation/documentation/dns/dns-records/configure-weight-balancing-and-geobalancing.md

 - Continents
 - Countries
 - Fallback (only used in an answer if no other records were selected)
-- Backup (only used in combination with health checks to provide failover capability; if the rest of the records are not “healthy,” backup records will be used to form an answer; if at least one non-backup record is “healthy,” the record with the backup metadata does not participate in the response)
+- Backup (only used in combination with  Health Checks to provide failover capability; if the rest of the records are not “healthy,” backup records will be used to form an answer; if at least one non-backup record is “healthy,” the record with the backup metadata does not participate in the response)
 - Notes (any comments; for example, you can specify a city, data center name, or cluster name)

 Our system will check if a user matches the criteria from the metadata in the following order: IP, ASN, country, and continent.
 The processing logic works like this:

 1. Our DNS server receives a request to the domain.

-2. If Health checks are configured, we filter off all “non-healthy” records.
+2. If  Health Checks are configured, we filter off all “non-healthy” records.

 3. The DNS server compares the requestor user’s IP (respecting EDNS(0)) with the IP from the metadata.
 The server uses records with matched metadata to form an answer if there is a match.